orionrobots/orionrobots.github.io/_posts/2020/2020-08-24-parts-for-learn-robotics-programming-chapter-6.md

 So what is in Chapter 6?
 It's titled Robot Building Basics.
 It talks about Wheels, Power and Wiring.
 It is the chapter where the reader is encouraged to choose a motor controller, look at how to power the robot, conduct a test fit of parts, and then assemble the base for their robot.

 So what parts do I use?
+(Amazon links here are paid links)

 * The Raspberry Pi 3b+.
 * The chassis kit - the model I used specifically is listed as a ["2WD Robot Smart Car Chassis"](https://amzn.to/2YLyYlp).